ambientkit/ambientkit.github.io/docs/introduction/screenshots.md

 # Screenshots

-Below are screenshots of a full web app with links to the plugins to help explain the architecture.
+Below are screenshots of a full app with links to the plugins to help explain the architecture.

 The terminal shows the [logger plugin](https://github.com/ambientkit/plugin/tree/main/logger/zaplogger/zaplogger.go) that outputs based on log level.